kmontalvo3/chat-app/README.md

 All major code files are in src

 - `firebase.js` contains all the firebase code and coordinates with `components/Chat.vue` to send messages to the firestore realtime database.
 These two files contain the major code for the application.

+## Executables
+There are 2 executables that are availble.
+One is a bash file for Mac and Linux.
+The other is a batch file for Windows.

+They pretty much run the commands in the Project Setup part of this README.
+THEY DO NOT INSTALL NODE FOR YOU.
+If you do not have node you will still have to install it yourself.

+To run the executables do the following:

+`sh linux+mac_executable.sh` on Mac or Linux

+OR

+`windows_executable.bat` in Windows